ewoks-kit/ewoksorange/doc/tutorials/starting_from_scratch.rst

 Use the ``ewokstaskclass`` argument to link the widget to its Ewoks task, and define the ``name`` attribute for the widget panel display.

-.. warning:: if the ``name`` is not defined Orange will not be able to process the widget.
+.. warning:: If the ``name`` is not defined, Orange will not be able to process the widget.

 Example:

 .. code-block:: python